-Urban Rural Action and Pennsylvania Prison Societyimplemented a Vera Institute of Justice-funded criminal justice reform program in Adams County, PA and Philadelphia.
+Urban Rural Action and Pennsylvania Prison Societyimplemented a Vera Institute of Justice-funded criminal justice reform program in Adams County, PA and Philadelphia in 2019.
 “Consensus-Building for Incarceration Reduction" (CBIR) brought together a diverse group of 27 community members from Philadelphia and Adams County, PA with experience with a criminal justice system that needs to change.
 The group included justice reform advocates, professionals, students, and retirees with political views across the ideological spectrum.

 Increased familiarity with data on incarceration rates and jail conditions in Adams County and Philadelphia